 People have very different opinions about the point at which human life becomes a

 human person.
 Some aboriginal communities consider a newborn as only becoming a person after she or he is given a name.
 Otherwise, there is a near consensus that a newborn is a human person.

-However, people disagree about whether a zygote, embryo, or fetus is also a human person.
+However, people disagree about whether a human life -- in the form of a zygote, pre-embryo, embryo, or fetus is also a human person.

 This lack of a consensus is the main point of disagreement that causes conflicts over abortion